Kagayakashi/bpmsys_xml_api_lib_v1/README.md

-# SB API Lib v1
+# BPMSYS XML API Lib v1
-Library for integration with XML API (SimBASE system).

-# About
+## Project
+I have worked on project for BPM/ERP system.
+This system have API.
+This application integrates with that system using API to show information.

+## Application
+System have information about products.
+This application can scan Barcode on real product and find it in the system by special product number.
+User can scan barcodes and if barcode exists in system, then user will see product data from it.

+## Library
-PHP lib to forming XML API request into SimBASE system.
-Product company Simourg Ltd.
+PHP lib to forming XML API request into system.

-# How to
+## How to
 To start need to include start.php and use Execute class.

 Execute->set_data($data);